-Stand-up meetings are the heart of an Agile project.
+Stand-up meetings are the heart of an Agile project, including any project done by a Scrum team.
 During a stand-up meeting the most important information is shared and roadblocks are removed.
 This makes the stand-up meeting essential for the success of the project.

 What happens during these meetings?
 Each team member shares what they did yesterday, what they intend to do / achieve today and discuss potential obstacles that could help them get on with their work.

 What is a stand-up meeting

 A stand-up meeting is a team meeting held in standing position at the start of each working day.
 All technical and business specialist team members should attend along with the project manager, sometimes called the Scrum Master.

 The stand up meeting gives you the basics to stay in control of the project: tracking progress based on the features planned for each sprint is your control mechanism.

 The stand up meeting is made to align the team and to share the progress made.
 Completed features are reported in stand-up meetings, as well as on the feature board, in the team room.

 Five important rules for stand-up meetings

 The duration should be about 15 minutes, max 30: the stand-up meeting must be short and to the point.
 Participants remain standing, so that the meeting is fast, optimistic and active.